 The claw is attached directly to the distal phalanx, ligaments in the front feet pull the distal phalanx towards the middle phalanx which keeps the claws off the ground and prevents excessive wear and tear.
 The extensor tendon helps the cat retract his or her claws.
 When relaxed, the claws are sheathed with the skin and fur around the toe pads, when tensed, the cat’s claws are extended.

 The cat’s claws are made of layers of keratin which are continually being shed, the quick is found inside the claw which contains a rich supply of nerves and blood vessels.
-Claws have a number of important uses including holding onto things, helping the cat climb and cling to surfaces, scratching an itch.
+Claws have several important functions which include holding onto things, helping the cat climb and cling to surfaces, scratching an itch.

 Declawing is thankfully losing favour, is illegal in most countries and has been banned in New York as well as eight cities in California.
 As we know, the claw attaches directly to the distal phalanx and both are removed during declawing surgery.
-The surgical removal of the claw and bone are extremely painful to the cat and have a number of potential side effects including infection, pain and re-growth of the claw.
+The surgical removal of the claw and bone is extremely painful to the cat and have several potential side effects including infection, pain and re-growth of the claw.
 This also leaves the cat without his or her defence mechanisms.
 A scratching post solves the problem of cats scratching.

-The paw pads (affectionately referred to as toe beans) are hairless skin which covers a fat pad which acts as a cushion.
+The paw pads (affectionately referred to as toe beans) are hairless skin that covers a fat pad and acts as a cushion.
 They consist of the digital pads, which beneath each toe (digit), the metacarpal (rear) or metatarsal (forelimb) pad, which is the heart-shaped pad located in the centre of the foot, and the carpal pad on the wrist.

 While cats are reasonably low-maintenance, with such an important job, it’s important to keep the cat’s paws in tiptop shape.